-Customize your content and approach

-Due to the diverse profiles of women agri-entrepreneurs, it becomes clear that a one-size-fits-all approach is inadequate.
+Customize your content and approach Due to the diverse profiles of women agri-entrepreneurs, it becomes clear that a one-size-fits-all approach is inadequate.
 Therefore, when designing agri-business support programs, it is crucial to tailor them to your group's unique needs and aspirations.
 This approach ensures that we address specific gaps and provide relevant support that aligns with the distinct business levels of these women entrepreneurs.
+What we saw in practice To understand the unique requirements and goals of the Aya participants, we conducted gender needs assessments which significantly shaped the content of our training curriculum.
+The customized curriculum more effectively addressed gaps in both hard and soft skills, resulting in more relevant and impactful business outcomes.
+Solopreneurs found business basics important, especially the modules, where they learned to set clear business goals, manage personal and business finances, attract customers and sell more effectively.
+The needs assessment also revealed a demand for soft skills that would help balance household and business responsibilities, while enhancing household communication.
+ISO Certification

-To address these needs, the training modules included theoretical and practical components on decision-making, safety, self-care, and sessions on husband engagement, among others.
+To address these needs, the training modules included theoretical and practical components on decisionmaking, safety, self-care, and sessions on husband engagement, among others.
 By also using more engaging visuals, like videos and graphics, with an illustrated persona that spoke their local language, we saw increased participant engagement.
 In addition to gaining a hands-on grasp of the content, this approach enhances recall and improves the practical application of learning.
+The video format was interesting because the demonstration stuck with me until now Micro-Entrepreneur South Sudan